Museum of equipments

 Click on the picture to get it in full size

-This dual-channel spout equipment is used to provide two solution flows for a monkey to drink.
-The two spouts, and their connection tubes are independent from each other.
-The geometry of the mouthpiece is optimized for monkeys.
-There is an optical detector in front of the spouts.
-The optical axle of the infrared beam is located below the spouts with 5 mm.
+This dual-channel spout equipment was used to provide two different (e.g. sweet and disgusting) solution flows for a monkey to drink.
+The two spouts and their connection tubes were independent from each other.
+The geometry of the mouthpiece was optimized for monkeys.
+There was an optical detector in front of the spouts.
+The optical axle of the infrared beam was located below the spouts with 5 mm.
 The electronic box (not shown in the pictures) generates a standard TTL level of output pulse for every touches of the tongue.

 Click on the picture to get it in full size